9to5withgaurav/Layer/README.md

 Layer App help user to buy mobile skins/wrapper for their personal device.

-Please make sure to use to latest version.
+Please make sure to use the latest version.